-We serve a broad customer base across the United States.
-We have a diverse geographic footprint, as we have operations in 47 of the top 50 and 86 of the top 100 U.S. Metropolitan Statistical Areas ("MSAs"), as ranked by single family housing permits based on available 2022 U.S. Census data.
+We serve a broad customer base across the U.S. We have a diverse geographic footprint, as we have operations in 48 of the top 50 and 91 of the top 100 U.S. Metropolitan Statistical Areas ("MSAs"), as ranked by single family housing permits based on available 2024 U.S. Census data.
 Given the local nature of our business, we have historically and will continue to locate our facilities in close proximity to our key customers and co-locate multiple operations in one facility to improve efficiency.

-We have a diversified customer base, ranging from large production builders to small custom homebuilders, as well as multifamily builders, repair and remodeling contractors and light commercial contractors.
-For the year ended December 31, 2022, our top 10 customers accounted for approximately 18% of net sales, with our largest customer accounting for approximately 5% of net sales.
-Our top 10 customers are comprised primarily of the largest national production homebuilders, including publicly traded companies such as D.R.
-Horton, Inc., Dream Finders Homes, Inc., Lennar Corporation, Pulte Homes, Inc., Taylor Morrison Home Corporation, and Toll Brothers Inc.
+We have a diversified customer base, ranging from large production builders to small custom homebuilders, as well as multi-family builders, repair and remodeling contractors and light commercial contractors.
+For the year ended December 31, 2024, our top 10 customers accounted for 15% of net sales, with our largest customer accounting for 4% of net sales.
+Our top customers are comprised primarily of the largest national production homebuilders, including D.R.
+Horton, Inc., Dream Finders Homes, Inc., Lennar Corporation, Pulte Homes, Inc., Meritage Homes, Taylor Morrison Home Corporation, and Toll Brothers Inc.

-In addition to the largest production homebuilders, we also service and supply regional production and local custom homebuilders as well as repair and remodeling contractors and multifamily builders.
+In addition to the largest production homebuilders, we also service and supply regional production and local custom homebuilders as well as repair and remodeling contractors and multi-family builders.
 These customers require high levels of service and a broad product offering.
-Our sales team expects to work very closely with the designers on a day-to-day basis in order to ensure the appropriate products are identified, ordered or produced and delivered on time to the building site.
+Our sales team works closely with the designers on a day-to-day basis in order to ensure the appropriate products are identified, ordered or produced and delivered on time to the building site.
 To account for these increased service costs, pricing in the industry is tied to the level of service provided and the volumes purchased.
-Servicing a broad range of homebuilders, including single-family and multifamily builders, and remodeling contractors allows us to more effectively manage market conditions that may have an outsized adverse impact on a specific customer segment.
+Servicing a broad range of homebuilders, including single-family and multi-family builders, and remodeling contractors allows us to more effectively manage market conditions that may have an outsized adverse impact on a specific customer segment.